 The First Step in the process is to attend a Mentor and Advocate Orientation.
-This two hour orientation will give you an overview of both programs, give you some tips on how to set up a firm foundation for a relationship with your child, and go over the resources our ministry offers our foster youth.
+This two hour orientation will give you an overview of both programs, give you some tips on how to set up a firm foundation for a relationship with your youth/young adult, and go over the resources our ministry offers our foster youth.

-Mentors and CASAS both go through a background check, finger printing and medical exam.
+All volunteers require a background check, finger printing and medical exam.
 That is paid for by the organization, not the applicant.

 For information on our next Orientations email us at [email protected] or visit us at Facebook.com/StepUpMentors